nelson-ust/Student_Loaning_App/Readme.md

 </a>
 # Overview

-This is a simple Loan Management application that demonstrates the use of Python, Object oriented programming, OpenApi, SQL aas backend, With a Kotlin as frondend
+This is a simple Loan Management application that demonstrates the use of Python, Object oriented programming, FastApi, SQL DB as backend, With a Kotlin as frondend

 The application integrates a Python API Backend application with  SQL DB in a way to demontrating basic CRUD (Create,Read,Update and Delete) operations with a Kotlin mobile application.